AlfonsoRReyes/RR-PeerAsmnt2-NOAA_Storm/inst/notebooks/01-main.md

 ### What variables do we keep for our analysis?

-These are the variable that we consider important for the analysis:
+These are the variables that we consider important for the analysis:

         REFNUM, BGN_DATE, STATE, COUNTY, COUNTYNAME, EVTYPE,
         FATALITIES, INJURIES, PROPDMG, PROPDMGEXP, CROPDMG, CROPDMGEXP, REMARKS